 - Acceptance of corporate funds does not imply NCQA endorsement of a company’s products, services, programs, or activities.

-- NCQA will not accept charitable contributions from any organization for which NCQA accredits, certifies, or recognizes the organization’s primary line of business, with the exception of limited contributions to NCQA’s annual Quality Talks, Digital Quality Summit, or other like events that may be approved by the Board of Directors.
+- NCQA will not accept charitable contributions from any organization for which NCQA accredits, certifies, or recognizes the organization’s primary line of business, with the exception of limited contributions to NCQA’s annual Health Quality Awards event or other events such as the annual policy conference or other programs.

-- NCQA may accept charitable contributions for its annual Quality Talks, Digital Quality Summit, or other events from an organization where a non-primary line of business has accredited, certified, or recognized status from NCQA.
-An organization whose primary line of business is accredited, certified, or recognized may contribute to these events in an amount not to exceed $25,000 annually.
+- NCQA may accept charitable contributions for its annual Health Quality Awards event or other events from an organization where a non-primary line of business has accredited, certified, or recognized status from NCQA.
+An organization whose primary line of business is accredited, certified, or recognized may contribute to these events in an amount not to exceed $75,000.

 - NCQA will not accept funds from any pharmaceutical, medical device and/or biotechnology entity for the development of any performance measures including the field testing of measures.

-- NCQA will recognize corporate sponsors on its website and as appropriate to the sponsorship arrangement.
+- NCQA will recognize corporate sponsors in its annual report, Web site, and as appropriate to the sponsorship arrangement.

-- NCQA retains the right to approve the use of NCQA’s name, logo, and language when used by a sponsor in relationship to the sponsorship agreement.
+- NCQA must approve in advance the use of NCQA’s name, logo, and language when used by a sponsor in relationship to the sponsorship agreement.

-- NCQA retains independence and control over all programs, projects, or products bearing the NCQA name, logo, or trademarks, and over the use of NCQA intellectual property, such as accreditation standards or HEDIS® measures.
+- NCQA’s independence and control over all programs, projects, or products bearing the NCQA name, logo, or trademarks, and over the use of NCQA intellectual property, such as accreditation standards or HEDIS® measures must be maintained.